Abioye-Muheeb/Marital-Status-Europe-vs-Africa/README.md

 ### Project Overview

-This project aims to analyze and visualize disparities in marital status and age demographics across selected African and European countries from 1966 to 2011.
-The study examines trends in marriage, divorce, singlehood, widowhood, and consensual unions, segmented by age groups, sex, and region, to identify patterns and differences over time.
+This project seeks to analyze and visualize disparities in marital status and age demographics across specific African and European countries from 1966 to 2011.
+The study investigates trends in marriage, divorce, singlehood, widowhood, and consensual unions, categorized by age groups, gender, and region, in order to uncover patterns and variations over time.

 ![summary marital](https://github.com/user-attachments/assets/2485c22f-fe3d-4363-a3c6-19613cef9627)